How To Improve Your Credit Score

 - Personal Statement (no impact on credit score): Up to 99 words the consumer may add to their own report.
 We generally suggest this only be used to clarify report errors.

 Think of your credit report as your own personal file that holds information about your where you reside, what type of debt you owe on and what your payment history is with your lenders.
-Your credit report file will also include whether or not you’ve filed bankruptcy and if you’ve been sued to collect upon a debt you owe.
+Your credit report file will also include whether or not you’ve filed bankruptcy and if you’ve been sued to collect on a debt you owe.
 If you have mortgage or automobile payments those will show on your credit report as well.

 Creditors, lenders, employers, insurance companies or property management firms may purchase a copy of your credit report in order to determine your creditworthiness.
 They will look for positive items such as an established credit history, high balance to available credit ratios (do you have access to credit but keep the balances down?), on time bill payment, what types of credit do you use and have you recently applied for new credit?